Physical Therapy Guide to Diabetes

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat people who have diabetes or are at risk for developing the condition.
 You can find physical therapists by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for a physical therapist with specific clinical expertise in your geographic area.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with diabetes or prediabetes.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with diabetes.

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

 The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for a visit with their health care provider.

 The following articles provide some of the best scientific evidence related to physical therapist management of diabetes.
 The articles report recent research and give an overview of the standards of practice for treatment of diabetes both in the United States and internationally.
 The article titles are linked either to a PubMed abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 US Department of Health and Human Services.
 Centers for Disease Control and Prevention website.
 Accessed March 16, 2020.

 American Diabetes Association.
 American Diabetes Association website.
 Accessed August 4, 2020.